-On February 19, the temperature was down in the low 20s in Marianna, Florida.
+On February 19, the temperature was down in the low 20s in Marianna, Fla.
 Hardly typical.
 But Lamont Ennis wasn't complaining.
 "Isn't it a beautiful day?
 This will knock the flies back."

 The battle against flies starts mid-March, which is weaning time at the ranch.
 Because fly populations can be unusually high here and the season long, Ennis' control program may not always toe the line recommended by some entomologists to avoid the development of resistance.
 He does make sure, however, that his approach to control is multipronged.

-The weaning process and the use of the pour-on applications for fly control continue until mid-June for the fall calving operation.
+The weaning process, and the use of the pour-on applications for fly control, continues until mid-June for the fall calving operation.
 It takes that long to wean calves from a 4,500- to 5,000-head cow herd, spread over some 15,000 acres.

-While Ennis said his program works well and credits the feedthroughs with a large share of his control success, producers need to know the limitations of feedthrough products.
+While Ennis says his program works well and credits the feedthroughs with a large share of his control success, producers need to know the limitations of feedthrough products.

-Dave Boxler, entomologist at the West Central Research and Extension Center, North Platte, Nebraska, said feedthrough fly-control products work well when it comes to killing fly larvae in manure, but the products will not kill adult flies.
+Dave Boxler, entomologist at the West Central Research and Extension Center, North Platte, Neb., says feedthrough fly-control products work well when it comes to killing fly larvae in manure, but the products will not kill adult flies.
 In addition, there is always the migration of flies in from adjacent pastures to consider if this is a chosen method of control.

 Boxler uses a similar approach with a sprayer but does it out on pasture.